Alexander Arbuthnot (politician)

-Alexander Arbuthnot, Snr (1654–1705) of Knox, Kincardineshire was a Scottish politician.
+Alexander Arbuthnot, Snr (c.
+1654–1705) of Knox, Kincardineshire was a Scottish politician.

 He was the second son of Robert Arbuthnott, 1st Viscount of Arbuthnott.
 He served as tutor to the children of his brother Robert Arbuthnot, 2nd Viscount of Arbuthnott.

 He represented Kincardineshire as Commissioner to the Parliament of Scotland from 1689 to 1702.

 He married firstly Margaret Barclay and secondly Jean Scott.